Affiliate links on Android Authority may earn us a commission. Learn more.

 This data can be used to garner insight into your overall health.
 Additionally, Apple uses wrist temperature data in its cycle tracking to estimate the date ovulation most likely occurred.
 It does so by detecting an individual’s biphasic shift, a temperature increase that typically occurs after ovulation.
 While these predictions are only retroactive for now, it’s likely Apple will continue to expand its cycle tracking suite.

 Apple diving into temperature data on behalf of those who menstruate is a big win.
-While the Fitbit Sense, Fitbit Sense 2, and the Samsung Galaxy Watch 5 series all pack temperature sensors, none of these devices do anything with the data in terms of female health at the time of this writing.
-Samsung recently announced it will be teaming up with a cycle tracking partner to offer more insights, which is exciting for the market as a whole.
+While the Fitbit Sense and Fitbit Sense 2 both pack temperature sensors, neither of these devices do anything with the data in terms of female health at the time of this writing.
+Thee Samsung Galaxy Watch 5 series also features a temperature sensor and the company is teaming up with a cycle tracking partner to offer more insights.
+These efforts are exciting for the market as a whole.

 Smartwatch features: Clarity where it counts